Special Educational Needs & Disability

 - Your child’s Class Teacher is your first point of contact.
 You can arrange to speak to the Class Teacher after school, usually by appointment.

-- You can also arrange to speak to the school SENCO—Liz Ramsay
+- You can also arrange to speak to the school’s SENCO—Mrs Jennifer Daymond.

 Who might work with my child?

-Huish Episcopi Primary School have an excellent team of Teachers and Support staff that have a wealth of knowledge and experience.
+Huish Episcopi Primary School has an excellent team of teachers and support staff that have a wealth of knowledge and experience.

 It may be necessary to involve outside professionals to support the school in planning an appropriate for provision for your child.
 You will be included in the process of referring to these services.
 These could include: